 Visual acuity and technical skills will be strengthened to determine creative preference and how to turn interest into an artistic line of inquiry.
-Drawing, collage, painting, sculpture and photo may be considered as potential media.
+Drawing, collage, painting, and sculpture may be considered as potential media.
 Field trips, working sessions, and critiques will all be part of the process.

 Eligibility: Rising sophomores, juniors and seniors in high school and incoming college freshmen